kprotty/zap/blog.md

 ### Going Lock-Free: Unbounded; Season 1 pt.
 3

 Now that the entire run queue is lock-free, we've actually introduced a situation where one thread can grab the queue lock of another and the other thread would see empty and sleep on `threads.wait`.
-This is expected, but the sad part is that the queue lock holder may leave some remaining Tasks after refilling it's buffer while there's sleeping threads that could process those Tasks.
+This is expected, but the sad part is that the queue lock holder may leave some remaining Tasks after refilling it's buffer even while there's sleeping threads that could process those Tasks.
 As a general rule, **anytime we push to the buffer in any way, follow it up with a `threads.notify`**.
 This prevents under-utilization of threads in the pool and we must change the algorithm to reflect this:

 ```rs
 run_on_each_thread():